An experimental evaluation of interval-based adaptations of the Jonker–Volgenant algorithm

 These findings suggest that interval-based optimization constitutes a valuable alternative to deterministic approaches, particularly in decision-making contexts where data uncertainty plays a significant role.

-Keywords: Linear Assignment Problem, Jonker–Volgenant algorithm, interval data, uncertainty, optimization, decision-making
+Keywords: Linear Assignment Problem Jonker–Volgenant algorithm interval data uncertainty optimization decision-making